Spanish submarine Peral: Construction

 The engine-cooling system consisted of forcing compressed air stored in the submarine over the engines, and though the original project had needed 430 accumulators, the final project installed 613 with a weight of 50 kg.
-The total weight of the batteries was around 30 tons.
+The total weight of the batteries was around 30 tonnes.

 The top speed varied with the charge of the batteries.
 With one-quarter charge, the submarine was able to reach 4.7 kn, one-half 6.9 kn, three-quarters 8.9 kn, knots, completely charged 10.9 kn.
 The range of the boat again depended on battery charge level; Peral calculated his original submarine could reach 132 nmi at a speed of 6 kn.
 With no means of charging batteries while underway, such as an internal combustion engine, endurance and range were limited.

 One of the original features of Peral was an underwater lamp, which enabled the crew to search the sea bottom.
 The searchlight had a range of 150 m.

 The submarine was single-hulled, and the ballast tanks were located at the bottom of the hull, underneath the torpedo tube.
 This single torpedo tube was the only weapon in the submarine, with two watertight doors on each end so the submarine could launch a torpedo submerged.
 Mechanisms used for reloading were simple and fast, and the submarine had three reserves.
 This was almost identical to the torpedo launchers used in submarines since then.
 In order to avoid expenses, the torpedoes Peral launched during the trials were borrowed from torpedo boats, two from Retamosa and one from Barceló.

 Trials

-The Peral Submarine in 2009 in front of the port of Cartagena.
+The submarine Peral in 2009 in front of the port of Cartagena.